Dr. Marshall Rosenberg hated writing clinical reports.

-As a clinical psychologist, these reports were par for the course.
+But as a clinical psychologist, these reports were a part of the process.
 Everyone did them.

-Yet Dr. Rosenberg knew the reports were not serving his clients enough to merit the painstaking time and effort he put into them.
+Despite that, Dr. Rosenberg knew the benefit of the reports didn’t outweigh the painstaking time and effort he put into them.

 So if it wasn’t worth it, why was he still doing them?

-In an effort to understand his actions, Dr. Rosenberg reflected on his motivations with a simple pen-and-paper exercise.
+In an effort to understand his actions, Dr. Rosenberg reflected on his motivation with a simple pen-and-paper exercise.

 What he realized through this exercise was surprising!
 Although he hated filling out clinical reports, he was still acting by his own free will.
 He had chosen to do the reports in order to get the income they provided.

 After understanding this motivator, and knowing that he could make his income in other ways, Dr. Rosenberg decided then and there to never write another clinical report.

 The only reason you do things you don’t enjoy is because you choose to do them!

 Some people feel that they “have to” do certain things in life.
 But in reality, there’s no such thing as “having to” do something.
 Nobody controls your actions but you.